YetAnotherNerd/whatlastgenre/README.md

 * `= 1.0` handle them equally

 ##### splitup option
-Score multiplier for modifying the score of the base tag from a tag that got split up by space.
-This enables you to decide whether to keep, prefer or ban the base tags.
-For example, lets say we have 'Alternative Rock' with a score of 1: It will end up as Alternative with score 1, Rock with score 1 and Alternative Rock with score `1 * <splitup-score>`.
-So if you don't want to keep Alternative Rock, just set it to 0.
+Score multiplier for modifying the score of a tag that got split up by space.
+This enables you to decide whether to keep, lessen or ignore the 'base' tags.

 Default `0.33`, Range `0.0 - 1.0`
 * `= 0.0` forget about the base tags
-* `< 1.0` prefer split parts
+* `< 1.0` reduce score of base tags
-* `= 1.0` handle them equally
+* `= 1.0` leave score unmodified

 ##### src_* options
 Every source has its own score multiplier, so music sites that generally